openfoodfacts/robotoff/doc/introduction/architecture.md

 Robotoff also depends on the following services:

 - a single node Elasticsearch instance, used to:
-  - infer the product category from the product name, using an improved string matching algorithm. [^predict_category]
+  - infer the product category from the product name, using an improved string matching algorithm. [^predict_category] (used in conjunction with ML detection)
   - perform spellcheck on ingredient lists [^spellcheck_ingredients]
-- a Tensorflow Serving instance, used to serve object detection models (currently, only nutriscore).
+- a Tensorflow Serving instance, used to serve object detection models (currently, only nutriscore and category),  which is identified as `robotoff-ml`[^robotoff_ml].
+- [robotoff-ann](https://github.com/openfoodfacts/robotoff-ann/) which use ML to infer predictions
 - MongoDB, to fetch the product latest version without querying Product Opener API.

 [^predict_category]: see `robotoff.elasticsearch.predict`

+[^robotoff_ml]: see `docker/ml.yml`

 [^spellcheck_ingredients]: see `robotoff.spellcheck.elasticsearch.es_handler.ElasticsearchHandler`